pinterest/thriftcheck/README.md

   -h, --help
     	show command help
   -l, --list
-    	list all available checks and exit --stdin-filename string
+    	list all available checks with their status and exit --stdin-filename string
     	filename used when piping from stdin (default "stdin") -v, --verbose